-The connection was damn slow (scp said something about 24 minutes), it was 1 and something am in the morning and I had pointed my alarm clock to 5.45am.
+The connection was damn slow (scp said something like ~24 minutes to go), it was 1:something am in the morning and I set my alarm to 5.45am.
 WTF?!

-Well, if I would've been lame enough, I would've taken the course without laptop (and related jerk expression...).
-Hopefully, this wasn't my case, since the at command came in my help!
+Well, if I'd been lame enough, I would've taken the course without laptop.
+Luckily, this wasn't the case, since the at command came to my help!

 sudo at 2.30 (+ root password).

-A fast, random (and nervous), google search, pointed me to an unexpected IBM doc, alleging somewhere that CTRL+D was the right key combo.
-I said nervous, because at bash linux terminal command ain't easy search!
+A fast search pointed me to an unexpected IBM doc, alleging somewhere that CTRL+D was the right key combo to confirm commands.

-Then I went to sleep, and finally slept.
-In the early morning, I found my laptop correctly halted: too bad today my laptop was just a dead-heavy 17" luggage: the demo went through the projector! (and not inside course-takers' laptops).
+When I woke up, I found my laptop correctly halted: too bad that on day-2 of my "Document and Business Process Management" course, my laptop was just dead weight - the demo went through the projector! (ie. not inside course-takers' laptops as in day-1).

-Arghh...but let's look at its bright side: I re-learned a way old (and pretty useful) command (and hopefully you too!).
+Arghh...but let's look at the bright side: I re-learned a way old (and pretty useful) command (and hopefully you too!).